-For Healthy Bread in Five Minutes a Day we still wanted to offer a variation of sweets and enriched breads, but they had to fit with our goal of healthier ingredients.
+For The New Healthy Bread in Five Minutes a Day the idea was to offer a variation of sweets and enriched breads, but they had to fit with our goal of healthier ingredients.
 This meant less white flour, less sweeteners, less fat and yet still delicious, tender and rich.
-It took some time to develop, but we came to just the right balance and now I use this whole wheat brioche dough for everything from a Tarte Tatin crust to my kids’ sandwiches.

 Whole Wheat Brioche

 Makes enough dough for at least two 2-pound loaves.
 The recipe is easily doubled or halved.

-4 cups white whole wheat flour (we use the white whole wheat for its lighter color and flavor, but it works fine with regular whole wheat)
+4 cups white whole wheat flour (white whole wheat is nice for its lighter color and flavor, but the recipe works fine with regular whole wheat)

 3 cups unbleached all-purpose flour